worlddemocrats/academy/README.md

 ## License

 All materials in this repository are licensed under the [Creative Commons CC0 1.0 Universal License](https://github.com/worlddemocrats/academy/blob/main/LICENSE).
 This license provides you with the freedom to use, adapt, and share our resources without restrictions.

----

-The World Academy of Politics is a dynamic and evolving initiative.
-With your support and contributions, we can democratize political education and make it universally accessible.